How to use stainless steel pans – FAQ

 - First, let the uncoated stainless steel pan heat up for a while.
 Adding the oil or butter to the pan too soon or overheating the pan will cause the food to stick.

 - Here’s how you know whether the pan is hot enough: add a few drops of water to the pan.
-When the water has boiled away, add some more.
-The temperature is perfect when the water droplets form a single ball rolling around the pan before evaporating.
-Only then remove excess water and add cooking oil.
+If the water evaporates immediately, the pan is not hot enough.
+If the water breaks into several small beads, the pan is too hot.
+The temperature is perfect when the water droplets form a single ball rolling around the pan.
+Remove excess water and only then add cooking oil.